spookyuser/hyperqr/README.md

 # [hyperqr.xyz](https://hyperqr.xyz)

-This is a simple website where you can get back a .svg with whatever you put after the / in the url.
+This is a super simple website where you can get back a .svg with whatever you put after the / in the url.

 ## why
 sometimes when i need text from someone elses computer, i dont want to type it out or paste it into a weird website.